7D-coder/Elite-Tech-Group-Inventory-Management-System-Project/README.md

 Amount:  1500
         Thanks for shopping
 ************************************

-and then the detail of that BILL will store in sell_til_now.json file.
+ and then the detail of that BILL will stored in sell_til_now.json file.

 If he enters 2 to Add item in record then he will be asked to enter Bar code of that product , quantity of prodct and if this product allready exits in our record then that much quantity of product will be get added in record.